OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_register_a_system_or_engine.md

 ### Register systems & engines outside of the load function

-You also can register your System/Engine outside of the load function where ever you have access to the correct Entity Context.
+You also can register your System/Engine outside of the load function wherever you have access to the correct Entity Context.